Body found miles from where Mollie Tibbetts was last seen not missing college student, police say

 The Lee County Sheriff’s Office responded to a report of a dead body about five miles southwest of West Point early Sunday morning, the Des Moines Register reported, citing a press release.
 Officials said the body is of a white woman in her early to mid-20s.

-Officials confirmed the body doesn’t belong to Tibbetts, Iowa Division of Criminal Investigation Special Agent Rick Rahn told the Des Moines Register.
+Officials confirmed the remains were not Tibbetts', Iowa Division of Criminal Investigation Special Agent Rick Rahn told the Des Moines Register.
 Investigators believe they’ve identified the body and are contacting the next of kin, Rahn said.
 The body wasn’t immediately identified.

 The report of a dead body comes as a neighbor revealed to Fox News that a black SUV was seen circling Brooklyn where Tibbetts was staying on the night she vanished.